Home

 Meet our Staff

-The NZDF currently has two employees – Executive Director Shereen Moloney, and Sector Liaison Officer Dr. Susan Gee.
+The NZDF currently has three employees – Executive Director Shereen Moloney, and Sector Liaison Officer Dr. Susan Gee.

 Shereen Moloney – Chief Executive

-Shereen has been our Executive Director since 2014.
+Shereen has been our Chief Executive since 2014.
 She holds Bachelor and Masters degrees, and has spent 20 years in leadership and management roles in the public and private sectors.
 She has been a project manager and advisor to the NZ Ministry of Health, a Senior Manager at Capital & Coast District Health Board, and CEO of health and social service, and mental health NGOs.
-In these roles Shereen has lead organisational and service improvement nationally, and represented the 20 District Health Boards on a number of national initiatives.
+In these roles Shereen has led organisational and service improvement nationally, and represented the 20 District Health Boards on a number of national initiatives.
+Shereen is also a member of our Board of Trustees.

 Susan Gee – Sector Liaison Officer

 Susan is an experienced researcher who concurrently holds the position of lead researcher of the Psychiatry of Older Academic Unit for the Canterbury District Health Board.
 She holds a PhD in Psychology and a Masters in Gerontology.
 Susan has leadership and support roles in relation to dementia education, delirium prevention, and person-centred care and her research and publications reflect and strengthen these foci.
-She is a research advisor for Dementia Canterbury and copted expert for the Health of Older People South Island Service Level Alliance.
-Susan brings considerable experience in credible and effective knowledge transfer to help people implement best practice care
+She is a research advisor for Dementia Canterbury and co-opted expert for the Health of Older People South Island Service Level Alliance.
+Susan brings considerable experience in credible and effective knowledge transfer to help people implement best practice care.
+Susan is also a member of our Board of Trustees.